 COVID-19 Restaurant Resourcesby

-COVID-19 is spreading across the world and is hitting restaurants hard.
-From Los Angeles to Montreal, North American cities are requiring restaurants to shut down their dine-in services so that people can practice social distancing and slow the spread of the coronavirus.
+COVID-19 has hit restaurants hard.
+From Los Angeles to Montreal, North American cities have required restaurants to shut down or limit their dine-in services so that people can practice social distancing and slow the spread of the coronavirus.
 In many areas, however, restaurants can continue to operate by fulfilling orders via takeout and delivery.

 For restaurants to survive during these difficult times, they must do everything they can to ensure their takeout and delivery processes are efficient.
 We’re sharing tips for how you can optimize your restaurant delivery services and takeout options to weather the storm.

 In this article you’ll get:

 Above all else, remember to make the safety of your customers and your staff the first priority.

 Perhaps COVID-19 is inspiring you to launch restaurant delivery services and takeout options for the first time ever.
 Maybe those are already established revenue streams in your business and you want to make sure that you’re making yourself accessible to customers through every channel possible.